mengchaoheng/control_allocation/README.md

 ## About
-This is a repos. for test new control allocation algorithm developed from [ simulation of the book "aircraft control allocation"](https://github.com/mengchaoheng/aircraft-control-allocation) and [qcat](https://github.com/mengchaoheng/qcat).
+This repository is designed for testing a new control allocation algorithm.
+The algorithm is developed based on simulations from the book ["aircraft control allocation"](https://github.com/mengchaoheng/aircraft-control-allocation) and the [QCAT](https://github.com/mengchaoheng/qcat) project

-The new algorithm will used by a ductedfan UAV.
+The new algorithm will be used in ducted fan UAVs, but it is not limited to this application.
+It can be applied to any over-actuated aircraft design..
 The structure of a modern flight control system is as shown below

 <img src="./system.png" width="60%" height="60%" />

-The function of control allocation is to return a control effector command that satisfies the constraints for a point in the moment space.
-Due to the presence of constraints, only limited moments are attainable.
+The function of control allocation is to generate control effector commands that satisfy constraints within a given moment space.
+Because of these constraints, only a limited set of moments can be achieved.

 <img src="./Fig2.png" width="44%" />

-This project will take the control allocation problem of ducted fan UAV as an example to test several currently known control allocation open source libraries.
+This project uses the control allocation problem of ducted fan UAVs as an example to test several well-known open-source control allocation libraries.
 Several open source linear programming solvers have also been introduced, aiming to develop more efficient allocators for application in real aircraft.
 A new control allocation algorithm was also developed, which is based on modifications of existing methods.
 In order to be compatible with existing libraries, this project uses matlab and C/C++ programming languages.
 Matlab is used for testing and analysis.
 What is really used for aircraft is the C++ version of the function.
 For this purpose, We wrote test codes in two languages respectively.

 ## Instructions